 Don’t worry too much if your baby pulls funny faces or make weird noises, it doesn’t necessarily bother him!

-On contrary, when the symptoms continue for longer periods of time and are accompanied by pain or discomfort, you need to find the cause and eliminate any problem.
+On the contrary, when the symptoms continue for more extended periods of time and are accompanied by pain or discomfort, you need to find the cause and eliminate any problem.

 What about Foods that give Breastfeeding Babies Gas?

 Can my eating habits cause gas while breastfeeding?

 This is a very debatable subject.
 Even the professionals in the medical field differ on this subject.
 With extensive research, I have concluded that the leading cause of a baby’s gassiness cannot be diet related.
 Even bottle fed babies have gas.

 When you eat something, it needs to be passed into your bloodstream first, and then it gets passed to your milk.
 So the fact that particular foods or drinks give you gas doesn’t necessarily mean that your baby will have gas.

 For example, when you drink soda, the carbonation cannot go into your bloodstream or milk; thus it cannot cause an infant gas problem.